AloveIs/AdvancedML-Assignments/ass1/report.md

 Now we can retrieve the variance and the mean of our prior.

+$$\EX(\mathbf{W}|\mathbf{T},\mathbf{X}) = $$
+$$\mathrm{Var}(\mathbf{W}|\mathbf{T},\mathbf{X}) = $$

+Z represents the regularizing term for our posterior distribution and, from Bayes rule, it must be equal to the evidence.
+But we are not intrested in it for the computation of the posterior, and it does not affect our derivation.

 ### Question 6

+This is a prior on functions, where a function is seen as a collection of infinite random variables, and for any subset of it the joint probability is a multivariate gaussian.
 To comment the prior we will analize its two components.
 The least important is the mean, which is set arbitrarely to 0, which means that the functions we'll have zero mean.
 The most important component is the covariance, that is computed as a kernel function.
 The kernel function should implement some kind of "closeness measure" between two points $x_i$ and $x_j$, with the kernel having high values id $x_i$ is similar to $x_j$, low otherwise.
 This function sets the correlation between two points, so if $x_i$ and $x_j$ are close, their values will be high correlated, on the opposite side if $k(x_i,x_j)=0$, then the two values $y_i$ and $y_j$ are independent (works only assuming the distribution normal).
-Basically the covariance function defines a transfer of information between one point and the other.
+Basically the covariance function defines a transfer of information between one point and the other based on their distance.

 ##### Put figure(s) here

 ### Question 7

-If we also assume that $\mathbf{X}$ and $\mathbf{\theta}$ are random variables, we can easily decompose the formula into:
+If we also assume that $\mathbf{X}$ and $\mathbf{\theta}$ are random variables, we can apply the chain rule and easily decompose the formula into:

 $$ p(\mathbf{T}, \mathbf{X}, \mathbf{f}, \mathbf{\theta}) = p(\mathbf{T}, \mathbf{f}|\mathbf{X}, \mathbf{\theta})p(\mathbf{X},\mathbf{\theta})$$